Template Variables

 calculateColspan

 Calculates the colspan for table cells based on the table configuration.
-Starts with the total number of columns minus 3, adjusts for disabled columns, the presence of an amount_tax
+Used with Order Table Variables.

 calculatePeriodColspan